 - Salt to taste

-Next add the yogurt-soup mixture back to the remaining hot soup gradually.
+- Next add the yogurt and soup mixture back to the remaining hot soup gradually.
 Make sure to set the temperature at low medium.
 Do not boil the soup.
 Add herbs and salt to taste.

-Top the seasoning over the soup and give it a gentle stir to infuse the flavors.
-Serve the Chickpea Barley Yogurt Soup with bread.
+- Top the seasoning over the soup and give it a gentle stir to infuse the flavors.
+Serve this creamy and delicious soup with bread.